In this blog post, we will outline our top 8 ideas for reducing recruitment costs. Let’s dive in!

 5. Introduce a referral scheme

-It will cost you upfront but in the long run a referral scheme will pay dividends.
+It will cost you upfront, but in the long run, a referral scheme will pay dividends.

 6. Have smarter advertising

 Use clear and compelling job advertisements on job boards.
 This will not only portray your branding and image but will need to attract top talent!
-A successful job board will also include SEO keywords to get your job ads appear on search engine result pages such as Google.
+A successful job board will also include SEO keywords to get your job ads to appear on search engine result pages such as Google.

 You also need to clearly identify the key responsibilities and job requirements clearly.
-This is so candidates know upfront the expectations of the role which can refine candidate pools and quicken the recruitment process.
+This is so candidates know upfront the expectations of the role, which can refine candidate pools and quicken the recruitment process.